 Ackland is a wonderful medium-sized museum with a well-balanced diversity of art spanning many centuries and styles, from the ancient…

 The folks hanging out at the Welcome Center seemed like tourists.
 Lots of jorts (cuffed jean shorts).
-Lots of people walking their miniature dogs.
-Thankfully no grifters — the “we need $20 to get back to Erie Pennsylvania” routine gets old quick (I’m talking to you Maryland).
+Lots of people walk their miniature dogs.
+Thankfully no grifters — the “we need $20 to get back to Erie Pennsylvania” routine gets old quickly (I’m talking to you, Maryland).